mursya/bem-news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 The only difference in file paths for the old technology and the new one is the prefix `v2/` (see example above).

 This applies to technologies that are already included in bem-tools, and those in [bem-bl](http://bem.github.io/bem-bl/index.ru.html).
-The old modules with the new version of bem-tools will work without any speed change.
+The old modules will work with the new version of bem-tools without any speed change.

-[bem-bl 0.3](https://github.com/bem/bem-bl/tree/0.3) already has everything what is necessary for using the v2.
+[bem-bl 0.3](https://github.com/bem/bem-bl/tree/0.3) already has everything necessary for using v2.

 There are some projects on which technologies by default aren't defined at the levels.
 In this case the old version will be used.
-To use the v2 one has to declare new technologies explicitly, as it was shown in the example above.
+To use version 2, one has to declare new technologies explicitly, as it was shown in the example above.

-When using the new technologies, an extra acceleration can be achieved by caching levels of definition with blocks.
+When using the new technologies, extra acceleration can be achieved by caching levels of definition with blocks.

-If you're working on a project which uses bem-bl (or other blocks library), and you don't change these blocks, but edit them at definition levels, then the building process can be set up in the way that bem-bl will be read only ones, and for the next builds the cache will be used.
+If you're working on a project which uses bem-bl (or other blocks library), and you don't change these blocks, but edit them at definition levels, then the building process can be set up so bem-bl will be read only once, and for the next builds the cache will be used.

-This can be done by using the following code in the `.bem/make.js`
+This can be done by using the following code in `.bem/make.js`

 ```js
 MAKE.decl('Arch', {